DanTup/sdk/pkg/analysis_server/tool/lsp_spec/lsp_specification.md

  */
 export interface SignatureHelp {
 	/**
 	 * One or more signatures.
-If no signaures are availabe the signature help
+If no signatures are available the signature help
 	 * request should return `null`.
 	 */
 	signatures: SignatureInformation[];